amangabba/ksql_ads/README.md

 ```

 ```
+The result is just a single record as click C is the only click that arrives before the corresponding view event.
 #### Left join
+It’s the same as an inner KStream-KTable join but preserves all (left) stream input records in case there is no matching join record in the (right) KTable input.
 ```
 SELECT V.id AS ID_VIEW, V.ts AS TS_VIEW, C.id AS ID_CLICK, C.ts AS TS_CLICK
 FROM AdViews_STREAM V